FIFA World Cup 2018: United colours of Belgium

-Kim Clijsters and Justine Henin —it is quite rare that such top-class talent emerges from a small region at the same time, as the two extraordinary racquet wielders did out of Belgium at the beginning of the 20th century.
+Kim Clijsters and Justine Henin — it is quite rare that such top-class talent emerges from a small region at the same time, as the two extraordinary racquet wielders did out of Belgium at the beginning of the 20th century.

 But often in the case of compatriots and contemporaries going for the same prizes, the rivalry gets an added edge.
 The two Belgian girls won 11 Grand Slam singles titles between them, but while Clijsters enjoyed a narrow 13-12 head-to-head advantage, it was Henin who came out on top in their three meetings in Grand Slam finals.